jitterted/ensembler/project.md

     - Integrate with Discord
       - As a bot, helping with self-service sign-up

+Huddle knows when/what, participants = member that registered

+Member (User) knows display name, GitHub username

 # Registration Scenarios

+## Edit Member Profile

+1. Display Profile link in upper-right

+2. Click on Profile Link -> Profile Page

+3. Profile Page:

+    * GitHub username (not editable)
+    * Display Name (how do you want to appear in the Mob membership list)
+    * Update button to save

 ## Member to Huddle Registration

+DONE except for optional (constraint) parts

 Someone who has participated in past Huddles wants to register for a future huddle.